No Deforestation Policy

 Colgate-Palmolive will survey our suppliers to understand the level of conformance with our policy.
 Survey responses will be collected along with documented evidence to validate supplier claims and categorize sourcing according to policy requirements.
 Colgate-Palmolive has partnered with Rainforest Alliance, a trusted, international non-profit organization with 30 years of experience in forestry and responsible forest practices to implement this process.

-A baseline assessment is planned for 2017 from which progress will be reported against as the policy is implemented and assessed in subsequent years on an annual basis.
+A baseline assessment was conducted in for 2017 from which progress will be reported against as the policy is implemented and assessed in subsequent years on an annual basis.

 Colgate-Palmolive’s sustainability team will work closely with the procurement team to implement, monitor and maintain this policy.